marcelodevops/pythontechnicalassignment/README.md

 ---

-# Technical assignment: You are tasked with creaGng a simplified cloud-based applicaGon deployment pipeline using GitHub AcGons and AWS services.
+## Technical assignment: You are tasked with creaGng a simplified cloud-based application deployment pipeline using GitHub Actions and AWS services.